Child and Family Connections (CFC)

 Referred to as the “front door” for accessing Early Intervention services for children from birth to age three with developmental delays, our Child and Family Connections is one of 25 locations throughout the state of Illinois.
 Designated as CFC #6, Clearbrook provides case management and access to therapeutic services to children that reside in north and northwest suburban Cook County.

-In order to qualify for Early Intervention services, a child must have at least a 30% developmental delay or a qualifying medical condition.
-Once an evaluation of the child has been performed, an Individual Family Service Plan (IFSP) will be developed with the family.
+In order to qualify for Early Intervention services, a child must have at least a 30% developmental delay that impacts one of the five main domains of development as confirmed by a multidisciplinary team, a qualifying medical condition, or meet a risk eligibility criteria.
+Once a child has qualified, an Individual Family Service Plan (IFSP) will be developed with the family.
 This IFSP will spell out the services the child will receive.
-Some of the services covered include: speech, language, occupational, physical and developmental therapies; social work; psychological services; assistive technology; nutrition and nursing.
+Some of the services covered include: speech, language, occupational, physical, and developmental therapies; social work; psychological services; assistive technology; nutrition, and nursing.
 Early Intervention philosophy follows the developmental model, rather than the medical model, and stresses the importance of family participation and the family’s relationship to help the child grow and develop.
 Therapists work with caregivers so that they are able to help the child gain skills.
-For this reason, services are generally provided in the child’s natural environment, home or child care setting.
+For this reason, services are provided in the child’s natural environment, home or child care setting.

 Frequently Asked Questions

 - What is the mission of Early Intervention?
 To identify all children from birth to age three who are exhibiting delays or are at risk of developing delays in the emergence of developmental skills.
 To ensure that all eligible children and their families receive appropriate support to optimize functional skills and enhance social competence.